UPDATE: This article was originally posted on March 15, 2019. It has been updated with new information and tips below.

 Though the world is increasingly global, where you do your MBA inherently still largely influences which opportunities you will have access to.

-For example, let’s imagine you want to break into Private Equity and decide to go to Berkeley Haas.
+For example, let’s imagine you want to work on Wall Street and decide to go to Berkeley Haas.
 Though Berkeley Haas is a phenomenal MBA program, the headquarters of the firms most MBAs are dying to work for is a 6-hour flight away in New York City.

 This doesn’t mean you can’t participate in New York-based recruiting and events, it just means you’re going to have to do a lot more planning ahead.